pantheon-systems/documentation/source/_docs/platform-considerations.md

 Pantheon's file serving infrastructure is not optimized to store and deliver very large files.
 The bigger the file, the slower the transfer.
 Files over 50MB will experience a noticeable performance degradation due to our caching infrastructure configuration.

 Pantheon cannot be used to host files over 256MB, no matter how the file is uploaded.
+Attempting to upload a file using SFTP or rsync will fail if the file size is over 256MB.

 If you are distributing large binaries or hosting big media files, we recommend using a CDN like Amazon S3 as a cost-effective file serving solution that allows uploads directly to S3 from your site without using Pantheon as an intermediary.